 Breaking bread (aka communion, Eucharist, Lord's supper) is one of the few things that Jesus commanded the church to continue.
 It's no surprise then, that in every church tradition, it remains a key aspect of worship and shared life.

 Because of the education and employment dynamics of Oxford city, a significant number of people join in at OCC each year, as well as people moving on.
-As new people join in, they often come from different church backgrounds, with slightly different emphases and approaches to breaking bread (as highlighted by a recent survey we did!), so we wanted to take a moment to explain how we do it in OCC.
+As new people join in, they often come from different church backgrounds, with different emphases and approaches to breaking bread, so we wanted to take a moment to explain how we do it in OCC.

 Breaking bread (or whatever we like to call it!) is a rich moment in the worship life of the church, and in it several things are remembered and celebrated: